Hayde Bluegrass Orchestra

 Book Now!

-In fact, Hayde Bluegrass Orchestra have always made it a point to tap tradition.
-One of the first songs they ever recorded was a take on the classic folk song “Wayfaring Stranger,” which, to their amazement, racked up hundreds of thousands of plays on YouTube, many of them from listeners in the U.S. It has surpassed twelve million plays so far, bringing their YouTube channel over 45,000 subscribers in the process.
+One of the first songs they ever recorded was a take on the classic folk song “Wayfaring Stranger,” which, to their amazement, racked up millions of plays on YouTube, many of them from listeners in the U.S. It has surpassed twenty million plays so far, bringing their YouTube channel over 65,000 subscribers in the process.

 Puls Music Magazine hailed it as “the impossible dream of what Norwegian musicians can achieve without the home-field advantage.”

 So too, the review that appeared in The Daily Paper seems to sum up their strengths.
-“The album by Hayde Bluegrass Orchestra is so solid that it is almost unbelievable.”
+“The album by Hayde is so solid that it is almost unbelievable.”

 That’s an apt description given the band’s eclectic — and yes, extraordinary — musical mix.
 Although their sound is seeped in bluegrass — what some like to term “grassicana” — it also includes a blend of folk rock, and pop, along with other influences that span Irish, Celtic, and Norwegian folk music as well.
 Still, Norwegian bluegrass might be the easiest way to describe the sound, given the beautiful harmonies, infectious melodies, and the well-maintained mix of driving, uptempo tunes and delicate yet demonstrative ballads.